 Associate Program Officer

-Tina Winters has returned to the Academies to work with the Committee on the External Evaluation of NIDRR and Its Grantees.
-Prior to rejoining the Academies, she worked on an initiative to spread innovative health care practices and with the coordinating center for a medical registry on islet cell transplantation.
-In her previous tenure at the Academies, she worked with the Committee on Social Science Evidence for Use and has supported numerous studies, including Scientific Research in Education, Knowing What Students Know: The Science and Design of Educational Assessment, and the National Science Education Standards.
+Tina Winters joined the staff of BBCSS and BOHSI in March 2011 to work with the Committee on the External Evaluation of NIDRR and Its Grantees.
+She has over 15 years of experience with the National Academies and has supported the development of many reports, including Scientific Research in Education, Knowing What Students Know: The Science and Design of Educational Assessment, and the National Science Education Standards.

 | || |